 In the past five years alone they have received over 40 reports of such incidents from schools per year.

 The large majority of these reports involved work carried out by contractors taking place at weekends or in school holidays in areas away from pupils and staff.

 However, these regulations do not require the number of school staff and pupils who may have been exposed in such incidents to be included within the notification.

 £5.6bn has been reportedly invested since 2015 by the UK government into the maintenance of school buildings.

 A government spokesman said, “We expect all local authorities and academy trusts to have robust plans in place to safely manage asbestos in buildings, and provide detailed guidance for them on doing so.”

 “We have also recently launched the new Asbestos Management Assurance Process [a scheme where schools have to provide written assurance that their schools are compliant with legislation on the management of asbestos] to make sure they are following these requirements.”

 Source of article:- https://www.bbc.com/news/uk-england-manchester-45355886

-Did you enjoy reading about asbestos in schools is ticking timebomb?
-Then check out our other posts below.
+Did you enjoy reading this article?
+Then check out our other interesting posts below.

 Whether you need an asbestos management survey, or a refurbishment/ demolition survey, contact us on 0161 763 3727 or by visiting https://www.armco.org.uk/